The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Introduction

-Diffusion models are currently the state of the art for generative image and video synthesis \cite{ramesh2022hierarchicaltextconditionalimagegeneration,videoworldsimulators2024}, and are also being used successfully in many scientific and technological applications, such as natural language processing \cite{zou2023surveydiffusionmodelsnatural}, text-to-speech synthesis \cite{zhang2023surveyaudiodiffusionmodels}, medical imaging \cite{kazerouni2023diffusionmodelsmedicalimage}, time series analysis \cite{lin2023diffusionmodelstimeseries}, protein modeling and design \cite{alphafold_3,li2025thermodynamicsproteindesigndiffusion}, bioinformatics \cite{bioinformatics}, global weather forecasting \cite{price2024gencastdiffusionbasedensembleforecasting}, porous media synthesis \cite{frontgeologico}, and more \cite{yang2024diffusionmodelscomprehensivesurvey}.
-Despite their remarkable success in applications, the precise evaluation of the performance of a generative model presents challenges such as the independent quantification of sample quality and distribution coverage \cite{precision/recall_2018, feature_lik_divergence_2023}.
-Sample quality can be informally defined as the plausibility of generated samples in the context of original data, and distribution coverage as the amount to which the original distribution is captured by the generated distribution.
-Thus, a metric for sample quality should measure how large the density of the generated distribution is in regions where the density of the target distribution is small, and, conversely, a metric for mode coverage should measure how large the target density is where the generated density is small.
+Diffusion models are currently the state of the art for generative image and video synthesis \citep{ramesh2022hierarchicaltextconditionalimagegeneration,videoworldsimulators2024}, and are also being used successfully in many scientific and technological applications, such as natural language processing \citep{zou2023surveydiffusionmodelsnatural}, text-to-speech synthesis \citep{zhang2023surveyaudiodiffusionmodels}, medical imaging \citep{kazerouni2023diffusionmodelsmedicalimage}, time series analysis \citep{lin2023diffusionmodelstimeseries}, protein modeling and design \citep{alphafold_3,li2025thermodynamicsproteindesigndiffusion}, bioinformatics \citep{bioinformatics}, global weather forecasting \citep{gencast}, porous media synthesis \citep{frontgeologico}, and more \citep{yang2024diffusionmodelscomprehensivesurvey}.
+Despite their remarkable success in applications, the precise evaluation of the performance of a generative model presents challenges such as the independent quantification of sample quality and distribution coverage \citep{precision/recall_2018, feature_lik_divergence_2023}.
+Informally, sample quality can be defined as the plausibility of generated samples in the context of original data, and distribution coverage as the amount to which the original distribution is captured by the generated distribution.
+Some examples of poor sample quality are low-resolution generated images and hallucinations \citep{aithal}, while examples of poor distribution coverage include mode collapse and lack of variability \citep{Srivastava2017Veegan, Shumailov2024, frontgeologico}.